cns-iu/rui-tissue-registration/README.md

 # Supporting Information

 Welcome!
-In this repo, you will find materials to help you better understand our paper.
+In this repo, you will find video material to illustrate the three setups in our user study.
+Additionally, we uploaded the survey used to gather demographic and post-experiment data from our participants.

 ## Video demos of the three setups:
 1. 2D Desktop: https://iu.mediaspace.kaltura.com/media/t/1_kz5c7l9m